AlexGeControl/Robotics-03-Perception-04-Fully-Convolutional-Net-for-Object-Segmentation/README.md

 #### 3. Comparison between 1×1 convolutional & fully-connected layers

-The difference between fully-convolutional & fully-connected layers are as follows.
+For image processing tasks, the difference between fully-connected & 1×1 convolutional layers are as follows.

-1. Fully-connected layers are good for image classification tasks.
-In this case, for decision making only global summary matters.
-So local spatial information can be safely aggregated through fully-connected layers.
+1. Fully-connected layers are good for image classification tasks as last to output layers.
+For classification only image-wise summary statistics matter.
+So local spatial information can be safely aggregated through fully-connected layers to derive the final image-wise features for classification.
-2. Fully-convolutional layers are suitable for pixelwise classification, i.e., scene segmentation tasks.
-In this situation local spatial information is crucial for pixelwise classification.
-So 1×1 convolutional layers should be used to keep the neighborhood info.
+2. 1×1 convolutional layers are suitable for local non-linear transformation as intermediate CNN layers.
+1×1 convolution is good if you want to add further non-linearity to your model at the minimum cost of extra parameter size, as the case of Google Inception Net.
+For pixel-wise classification, 1×1 convolution should also be used to extract higher-level feature while still keep the local spatial information.
+After 1×1 convolution, higher-level features can be correctly propagated down to each pixel so as to finally be used as pixel-wise feature for pixel classification.

 #### 4. Data manipulation